shamkut/who_review_bot/readme.md

 2. rename example .\config\example.json to .\config\review.json</ul>
 3. edit review.json
    - set the value of your token to the attribute "token"
-   - set the value of your language to the attribute "language"
+   - set the value of your language to the attribute "language", if you need
 4. run in you terminal command line ```$ docker-compose up -d ```
 5. have fun